nvlgzr/notion2svelte/DonenessTracker.md

 - Add a Katex interpreter for `expression`s?
 - Experiment with having the script do a git commit after successfully saving.
 Here, I suspect, many monsters lurk, so probably the first working something will be pretty problematic
 - Mark the transformed page `4.
 Published` in Notion

-# Icebox
+- Implement child_page blocks
+- Implement internal links
+- Duplicate barebones leveluptuts blog index page
+- Publish to npm
 - Side note: I think image embeds are going to be an issue pretty soon.
 Consider asking for help with this piece!!!
-- Publish to npm
-- Extract page processing from db access so that individual pages can be targeted for rapid exploration
-- Replace App.svelte with version that has the animated logo centered
-- Duplicate barebones leveluptuts blog index page
 - Add config for custom component names so that naming conflicts can be avoided.
 - Default to `prerender=true`?